saiftynet/SCAD/README.md

 CAD is not really something that has had significant recent Perl attention.
 The OenSCAD framework allows the use of scripted generation and manipulation of 3D objects, and this module attempts to make this accessible in Perl.
-Object::Pad, a modern OOP paradigm, is used.
+Object::Pad, a modern OOP paradigm, is used but deliberately not using its full features.
 The OpenSCAD GUI can be used to display outputs, although  STL, PNG,and SCAD files  (and others) may also be generated.
 The example script [`car.pl`](https://github.com/saiftynet/SCAD/blob/main/car.pl) replicates one of the [tutorial](https://en.wikibooks.org/wiki/OpenSCAD_Tutorial/Chapter_1) objects.
 As you can see, the object is returned after every operation, allowing daisy-chaining of operations.
 The objects are named for easy